 The top bar chart shows message count over time.
 This data is from a relatively short period of time.

 Working with Log Data

-Click repeatedly on the bar to drill down on time.
+Click repeatedly on the bar in the bar chart to drill down on time.
 That’ll get you to something like the following.